DHTMLX/docs-suite/docs/combobox/customization.md

 **Related sample**: [Combobox.
 Groups in the drop-down list](https://snippet.dhtmlx.com/sk7q5wvl)

-The example given above demonstrates how you can group options (name of countries) by the first letters.
+The example given above demonstrates how you can group options (names of countries) by the first letters.